oinak/oinak/README.md

 I have taught programming courses and collaborated in tech evetns, such as Spainjs, or the [Spanish Rails Conference](http://conferenciaror.es/).

-I spend most of my non-working time trying to be a pasable father and husband, but when time allows, I love reading some good sci-fi, cycling, or practicing martial arts, most recently: Ving Tsun.
+I spend most of my non-working time trying to be a passable father and husband, but when time allows, I love reading some good sci-fi, cycling, or practicing martial arts, most recently: Ving Tsun.